Xilmi/Rotp-Fusion/README.md

 - Command Console:
   - Crash fix when listing stars of an old save.
   - Fixed Typo!: "GO" will now start the game!
+  - Removed the key listener to the result pane.

 2024.01.30 (BR)
 - Command Console: